h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_6_9_explanation.md

 | One-vs-One (OVO) | No | Yes | Low | Low | High |
 | Error-Correcting Output Codes (ECOC) | Yes | No | Low | Medium | High |
 | Direct Multi-class (Softmax) | Yes | Yes | High | High | Low |

-### Step 7: Recommendations for Specific Scenarios

-**For 100 classes with limited training data:**
-ECOC would be the recommended approach because it efficiently handles many classes (logarithmic scaling) while being robust to limited training data through its error-correcting properties.

-**For 3 classes with abundant training data:**
-Direct Multi-class (Softmax) would be the recommended approach because it's computationally efficient and provides natural probability estimates without the overhead of multiple classifiers for such a small number of classes.

-**Impact of base classifier choice:**
-The choice of base classifier affects strategy selection because:
-1. Weak classifiers benefit from error-correcting approaches like ECOC
-2. Powerful classifiers like logistic regression can effectively utilize direct multi-class approaches
-3. Base classifiers that natively provide probability estimates (like logistic regression) work better with OVA and direct multi-class
-4. Computationally intensive base classifiers may make OVO and ECOC prohibitively expensive due to the large number of models needed

 ## Key Insights